brageon/brageon.github.io/README.md

 git commit -m "Ok", git branch -D main, git branch -m main, git push -f origin main, git gc --aggressive --prune=all
 ```

-Proxy for Oauth inside ScrewFast template: Forward is Mockoon used to cloned JSON files.
+Proxy for Oauth inside ScrewFast: Forward is Mockoon used to cloned JSON files.
 Reverse is ngrok for original APIs.
 AWS overview: Use SQS for UX transparency.
 RDS for CRUD caching server of S3.
 CB/CP to be triggered by S3 updates.
 SNS or gh webhook to collaborate with other devs.
 EventBridge to DLQ actions for unit testing.
 Step Functions to orchestrate ETL.
 Terraform is CD of SFW (CI).
-Optionally: 1) UID from browser (e.g. cookies) to write separate S3 files like oak_{n}.txt with provisioned concurrency **or** 2) Batch job of serverless worker pool with asynch modules (e.g. promise).
+Optionally: UID from browser (e.g. cookies) to write separate oak_{n}.txt files with provisioned concurrency hence why I created *imgo*.